 The plan does not include office space for any agencies.
 There will be office space shared by warehouse staff and volunteers.
 The possibility of a “community room” which agencies could book for meetings or volunteer training will be explored.

-Lionhearts and Loving Spoonful are open to feedback on the distribution process and food providers will be given an opportunity to do that in the near future.
-The warehouse will allow Lionhearts and Loving Spoonful space to receive and distribute more food to agencies.
+Lionhearts and the Leadership Committee members are open to feedback on the distribution process.
+The warehouse will allow space to receive and distribute more food to agencies.

-At this time, there will be no change for agencies receiving food from Lionhearts and Loving Spoonful.
+At this time, there will be no change for agencies receiving food from Lionhearts and other food distribution groups.

-Existing arrangements between Partners in Mission Food Bank, Lionhearts and Loving Spoonful regarding access to community food donations will not change and further agreements will be established as necessary to avoid competition.
-The Community Food Redistribution Warehouse will be a place for Lionhearts and Loving Spoonful to continue to do their work of distributing food to agencies.
+Existing arrangements between Lionhearts and Kingston Community Health Centres regarding access to community food donations will not change and further agreements will be established as necessary to avoid competition.
+The Community Food Redistribution Warehouse will be a place for Lionhearts and KCHC to continue to do their work of distributing food to agencies and food boxes to people in the region.
 Other food providing agencies will be able to use the space, as available.
 The Food Bank provides a service to the community.
 It distributes food in hampers to individuals and when they have extra donated food, they distribute to agencies.
 The Food Bank has exclusive access to donations through Feed Ontario and Food Banks Canada which can be shared with agencies once their needs are met.

 The United Way will continue to distribute its annual campaign dollars to agencies through allocations and granting processes.
 This is specific funding from other sources of revenue.